SUMMER COLLEGE FOR HIGH SCHOOL STUDENTS ADMISSIONS TIMELINE

 - After you submit the application, you must upload an unofficial or official high school transcript.

-CRITERIA AND INFORMATION FOR HIGH SCHOOL STUDENTS
+ADMISSIONS CRITERIA AND INFORMATION FOR SUMMER COLLEGE FOR HIGH SCHOOL STUDENTS

 *Non-degree coursework is part of your permanent Purdue GPA.
 In addition, if you apply to a Purdue degree-seeking program in the future, we will use this and all college coursework in your application evaluation.